-For USDA/NIFA: Clearly articulate in the Data Management Plan (DMP) how the PI and co-PIs plan to manage and disseminate the data generated by the project.
-See https://nifa.usda.gov/sites/default/files/resource/Data_Managagement_Plan_NIFA_research_Apr_2015.PDF for NIFA DMP specifications.
+For USDA/NIFA: Data Management Plan.
+The required Data Management Plan (DMP) must clearly articulate how the project director (PD) and co-PDs plan to manage and disseminate the data generated by the project.
 The DMP will be considered during the merit review process (see Section VI).